 - Dual-mode Quad-SPI

-- Chrom-ART Accelerator (DMA2D), graphical hardware accelerator enabling enhanced graphical user interface
+- Chrom-ART Accelerator (DMA2D), a graphical hardware accelerator enabling enhanced graphical user interface

 - Hardware JPEG codec